nk9000/imdb_backend/README.md

 # IMDb Backend

 This is the backend for the IMDb application.
+Database Url is given in the repo itself in server.js file

 ## Installation